29 free toy knitting patterns from monsters, the alphabet, various shapes, food, plants, sports and vehicles. I hope you

 26. Grace’s Myriad of Mushrooms

-Grace offers 5 cap and 2 stem patterns for you to mix and match.
+Grace offers 5 caps and 2 stem patterns for you to mix and match.
 The mushrooms are quite realistic.

 It is also a great project to learn how to felt.
-If you are going to substitute yarn, make sure you use pure wool and one that hasn’t been superwashed or else it wouldn’t felt.
+If you are going to substitute yarn, make sure you use pure wool and one that hasn’t been superwash or else it wouldn’t felt.

 27. Suzanne’s Faery Mushrooms

 This pattern will make a 6-inch tall mushroom.
 There are instructions for a pair of eyeballs.
-I think they look quite scary for kids, so if you are planning to make this for a child, omit the eyeballs or replace with embroidered eyes.
+I think they look quite scary for kids, so if you are planning to make this for a child, omit the eyeballs or replace them with embroidered eyes.
 I like the way the white dots were made.

 Jessica did 2 things to help the shape of the mushroom.
 First, she used rolled up strips of paper to hold up the stems, creating straight firm stems.
 Second, she used a bit of wax on the bottom of the stem to create a flat bottom allowing the mushroom to stand.

 Jessica has 2 more mushroom patterns on her website.